Safety and security

 Local travel - border areas

-Be particularly vigilant and exercise caution in border areas.
-There is ongoing military activity close to borders with Thailand, Laos and China especially in Shan, Karen, Mon and Kachin States.
-There have been several recent clashes in Karen State (Myawaddy) and Mon State (Kyaik Mayaw), and an armed attack on a passenger bus in Karen State.
-Two Improvised Explosive Devices (IEDs) were found in Myawaddy, Karen State in September 2014.
+Be particularly vigilant and take extra care in border areas.
+There is ongoing military activity close to borders with Thailand, Laos and China especially in Shan, Karen/Kayin, Mon and Kachin States.
+There are occasional clashes in Karen/Kayin State (Myawaddy and Kawkareik)) and Mon State (Kyaik Mayaw), and you should seek advice from guides or tour operators before travelling.
 Land mines also pose a threat in conflict areas.
 The Burmese government restricts travel to most border areas.

 Burmese immigration officers may ask to hold your passport until your visit is complete.
+If you’re forced to leave your passport at immigration, you should contact the British Embassy in Rangoon.
 Don’t attempt to cross any border illegally or enter restricted areas without the appropriate permissions from the Burmese authorities.
 Even after getting permission, you may experience difficulties with the local authorities.